ericgu/UnicornsAndRainbows/README.md

 browser navigator class.

 This seems like a lot of coupling for such a simple operation, and your task is to come up with a better expression.
 You can use your own definition of "better", but if you make the testing more complex or worse, it's probably isn't better.
+Note that the value in the configuration object is read/write and may change during program execution.

 I have some thoughts that I will try out in other forks...